-Our employment and use of nurses, physician medical directors and our other clinicians may subject us to licensing and other regulatory risks.
+Our employment and use of nurses, physician medical directors and our other clinicians and our engagement of physicians may subject us to licensing and other regulatory risks.

-Our employment and use of nurses, physician medical directors, and our other clinicians may subject us to state and other licensing and regulatory risks.
+Our employment and use of nurses, physician medical directors, and our other clinicians and our engagement of physicians may subject us to state and other licensing and regulatory risks.
 In addition, our subcontracts with clinicians to provide telehealth services related to COVID-19 testing may also subject us to certain licensing and regulatory risks.
 For example, there may be restrictions on the ability of our employed and contracted clinicians to provide services to our members residing in states outside of the state or states in which such clinicians are licensed or registered.
 The services provided by our clinicians may be subject to review by state or other regulatory bodies.
 In addition, any activities conducted by our clinicians that are in violation of practice rules could subject us to fines or other penalties.
-For example, while we do not provide medical care or establish patient relationships with our members, our clinicians could be found to be practicing outside the scope of their respective licenses in violation of applicable laws.
-Further, if one of our clinicians is found to be acting outside the scope of their professional license in violation of the applicable state's practice laws, such activity could result in disciplinary action against the clinician by the applicable licensing agency.
+While we do not believe that we provide medical care or establish patient relationships with our members, our clinicians could be found to be in violation of applicable laws.
+Further, in March 2021, we acquired 2nd.MD, which provides a service that allows members to access board-certified national specialists across the country for second opinion consultations in a real-time video call or by phone.
+This provides the member with a rapid second opinion on their medical condition, enabling the member to better understand a diagnosis and treatment options, which helps them make more informed decisions on their healthcare regarding significant and high-cost care decisions.
+While we believe that these experts do not create a physicianpatient relationship with the member and are not practicing medicine, state medical boards may disagree with our position, which could result in significant liability and may require the restructuring of such operations.
+Further, if one of our clinicians is found to be acting outside the scope of their professional license or otherwise violated the applicable state's practice laws, such activity could result in disciplinary action against the clinician by the applicable licensing agency.
 The definition of what constitutes the practice of medicine, nursing or other health professions varies by state.